MishaTavera/cse15l-lab-reports/LabReport4.md

 ----

-All in all it was quite a lengthy way of going about it, taking me a time of 2:49 to go about it.
+All in all it was quite a lengthy way of going about it, taking me a time of 2:49 to complete.
 After some research into different ways to help speed the process I succeeded in a more efficient solution to completing this task.
 Resetting and starting fresh I took a new route and this time I was able to complete the task in 2:06.
 The images below show just each step that I went through.

 #### Final Solution: